aadit-n3rdy/phy6/README.md

 - The only argument is the path to the JSON file to parse for input.
 - If no argument is given, the examples/simple.json is loaded
+- Use UP and DOWN arrow keys to zoom in and out, and WASD to move the camera around

 ## Libraries Used